Applications for Your Benefits

 - members on 1 April, 2017 who have not made an inservice withdrawal are allowed one withdrawal after 15 years, members who made an inservice withdrawal prior to 1 April 2017 are allowed a second inservice withdrawal after 20 years, members who made two inservice withdrawals prior to 1 April 2017 are allowed a third inservice withdrawal after 25 years, and members who have already made three inservice withdrawals are not permitted a further inservice withdrawal

-- hardship withdrawals are treated as an inservice withdrawal for the purpose determining if members will be permitted a (further) inservice withdrawal
+- hardship withdrawals and 1st home withdrawals are treated as an inservice withdrawal for the purpose determining if members will be permitted a (further) inservice withdrawal

 - in-service withdrawals are limited to 50% of the member’s withdrawal benefit entitlement and the second and third withdrawals are limited to $50,000.